 - Pay bills on time: Your payment history is the most significant factor in determining your credit score.
 Make sure you pay all of your bills on time and in full to demonstrate a strong credit history.

 - Diversify your credit mix: Having a mix of different types of credit, such as credit cards, auto loans, and mortgages, can improve your credit score.
 However, it’s essential not to take on more debt than you can afford.

 Improving Your Credit Score with Professional Help

-With over 18 years of experience in the industry, Lexington Law has a proven track record of success.
-In 2021 alone, they achieved over 6 million removals for their clients.
 To get started on improving your credit score and increasing your chances of getting approved for new credit, visit their website and fill out the form for a free credit consultation.